stereoDecor: Technical Rider & notes on lighting

 The DJ equipment you need to provide:

-In brief: two USB DJ media players and a DJ mixer, a set of monitor speakers of sufficient volume, a sturdy and well-lit table.2 players and mixer
+In brief: two USB DJ media players and a DJ mixer, a set of monitor speakers of a sufficient volume, a sturdy and well-lit table.

 And now some more details:

-2. DJ mixer Pioneer DJM (models are listed in order of preference) 900NXS2 / A9 / V10 / 2000NXS / 900NXS / 2000 / 900 / 850 / 800 with HighPass/LowPass filters on each channel and a possibility of smooth adjustment of Cue/Master ratio IN FULL (0/100% to 100/0%) in headphones.
+- DJ mixer Pioneer DJM (models are listed in order of preference) 900NXS2 / A9 / V10 / 2000NXS / 900NXS / 2000 / 900 with HighPass/LowPass filters on each channel and a possibility of smooth adjustment of Cue/Master ratio IN FULL (0/100% to 100/0%) in headphones.
 In good working order (including all the faders, crossfader, rotary knobs, switches, buttons and indicators), with Firmware updated to the latest stable version.
 Exchangeable with prior approval to Allen&Heath X:ONE 96 / DB2 / DB4 / PX5 or any other reliable high quality club mixer with similar overall controls and Cue/Master blend knob (PLAYdifferently, Formula Sound, Denon, Rane).
 Replacement with Numark, Stanton, Gemini, American DJ, Behringer mixers, etc. - possible, but not desirable.
 Replacement with Boutique Rotary mixer, such as Bozak or MasterSounds is also possible, but not desirable.
-A&H X:ONE 92 is no good because of its erroneously implemented Cue/Add Mix function.
+A&H X:ONE 92 does not suit me because of its erroneously implemented Cue/Add Mix function.

-4. In case the volume of the sound from the main PA system at the DJ's workplace (delayed, reverberating and murky) is so high that the monitor speakers cannot mask the main PA sound, I strongly recommend to install transparent Acrylic/Plexiglas Drum Screens 5-6 mm thick in front of the DJ table.
-If you can't provide such transparent screens, I will ask you to turn down main PA volume a bit.
+- In case the volume of the sound from the main PA system at the DJ's workplace (that delayed, heavily reverberating and murky sound) is so excessively high that the monitor speakers cannot mask the main PA sound, I strongly recommend to install transparent Acrylic/Plexiglas Drum Screens 5-6 mm thick in front of the DJ table.
+If you can't provide such transparent screens, I'm going to ask you to turn down main PA volume a bit.

 Useful notes on highlighting the artist:

-Properly designed performer/DJ lighting greatly enhances the spectacularity of the event, the involvement of guests and significantly improves the quality of photo/video and live broadcasts.
-If you are considering highlighting your artists effectively, follow the common practice of 'three-point lighting', with a slight modification.
-Point two groups of lights at the DJ, front right and front left, at an angle, not 'in the face' and not horizontally but slightly downwards, so as not to dazzle the DJ.
-This is your 'Key Light' and 'Fill Light', they usually have different intensities, the first one is brighter.The main thing is that they should not produce any harsh shadows, so they should be equipped with diffusers.
-Place one or two 'Rim Lights' behind and to the side of the performer, above him/her, so that the outlines of the head and body are sharply and brightly lighted, visually separating the artist from the background for those watching from the dancefloor.
+Properly designed performer/DJ lighting greatly enhances the spectacularity of the event, the involvement of guests and significantly improves the quality of photo/video recording and live broadcasts.
+If the effective highlighting of your artists is important to you, please follow the common practice of 'three-point lighting', with a slight modification.
+Point two groups of lights at the DJ, from the front right and front left, at an angle, not 'in the face' and not horizontally but slightly downwards, so as not to dazzle the DJ.
+This is your equivalent of the 'Key Light' and 'Fill Light', they usually have different intensities, the first one is brighter.The main thing is that they should not produce any harsh shadows, so ideally they should be equipped with diffusers.
+Place one or two 'Rim Lights' from behind and to the side of the performer, above him/her, so that the outlines of the head and body are sharply and brightly lighted, visually separating the artist from the background for those watching from the dancefloor.
 Rim Lights can give harsh shadows and can be more intense than 'key' and 'filling' soft lights from the front.
 If the performer is brightly lit, make sure that the brightness of the work area lighting is sufficient for him/her to work comfortably.
+To me the work lights are very important and to be well lit is not important at all.

 Administrative matters and hospitality:

-2. Venue familiarisation - a few hours before the event or a soundcheck at least an hour in advance;
+- Venue familiarisation / soundcheck - a few hours before the start of the event, at least an hour in advance;

-3. You organise and pay for the transfer to and within your city, as well as the transfer back;
+- You organize and pay for the transfer to and within your city, as well as the transfer back;

-5. Drinks during the performance - 0.5 l bottles of still water;
+- Drinks during the performance - 0.5 L bottles of still water;

-7. Accommodation: room in decent clean hotel.
-No hostels, no AirBNB.
+- Accommodation: room in decent clean hotel.
+Please, no hostels, no AirBNB.

 Merch Shop: